Before You Foster

 Are you able to monitor the health of the foster animals?

-Our Foster Coordinator is on call to answer any questions or concerns you may have about your pet’s health, and we have our own veterinarian available to intervene when needed.
+Our Foster Coordinator is on call to answer any questions or concerns you may have about your pet’s health.
 We ask our fosters to please pay attention to signs of illness or worsening of symptoms.
 Foster home training will cover what to look for and the Foster Coordinator will help you decide if you should bring the animal in for treatment.

 Can you get the animal to us quickly in case of an emergency?